kwangjunechoi7/Text_Summarization/README.md

 # Korean Documents Text Summarization
-This repository contains Summarization of Korean documents.
+This repository contains simple abstractive summarization of Korean documents.
 AI Hub Documents Summary data was used for fine tuning, and a KoBART pretraining model was used.

 ## Train summary